rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 - Clusters contain projects.
 - Projects contain namespaces.

-Within Rancher, projects allow you manage multiple namespaces as a single object.
+Within Rancher, projects allow you manage multiple namespaces as a single entity.
 In the base version of Kubernetes, which does not include projects, features like role-based access rights or cluster resources are assigned to individual namespaces.
-In clusters with multiple namespaces, assigning access rights or cluster resources to each individual namespace can become tedious.
+In clusters where multiple namespaces require the same set of access rights, assigning these rights to each individual namespace can become tedious.
+Even though all namespaces require the same rights, there's no way to apply those rights to all of your namespaces in a single action.
+You'd have to repetitively assign these rights to each namespace!

-Projects resolve this issue by allowing you to apply resources and membership at the project level.
-Each namespace in the project then inherits these resources and policies.
+Rancher projects resolve this issue by allowing you to apply resources and access rights at the project level.
+Each namespace in the project then inherits these resources and policies, so you only have to assign them to the project once, rather than assigning them to each namespace.

 You can use projects to perform actions like: